YatharthChauhan2362/Github-Actions-Learning/README.md

 - Workflows can be triggered by a variety of events, such as pushes to a repository, the creation of a pull request, or the opening of an issue.

-- GitHub Workflows are automated processes that you can set up in your repository to build, test, package, release, or deploy any code project on GitHub.
-You can create Workflows by defining them in a .github/workflows directory in your repository.
+- A workflow in GitHub Actions is defined in a YAML file that is stored in the .github/workflows directory in your repository.
+The file must have a .yml or .yaml extension.

-1. **Build and test:** This Workflow could be triggered whenever you push new code to your repository.
+1. **Build and test:**

+- This Workflow could be triggered whenever you push new code to your repository.
 It could run your test suite to ensure that the code is working as expected, and then build a production-ready version of your code.

+2. **Release:**

-2. **Release:** This Workflow could be triggered whenever you create a new release tag in your repository.
+- This Workflow could be triggered whenever you create a new release tag in your repository.
 It could build and package your code, and then upload the package to a package repository or a deployment service.

+3. **Deploy:**

-3. **Deploy:** This Workflow could be triggered whenever you push new code to a specific branch (e.g. production).
+- This Workflow could be triggered whenever you push new code to a specific branch (e.g. production).
 It could build and package your code, and then deploy it to your production environment.

+Example:

+Here is a simple example of a workflow file that runs a test job whenever code is pushed to the repository:

+    name: CI

+        on: push

+        jobs:
+            test:
+            runs-on: ubuntu-latest
+            steps:
+                - uses: actions/checkout@v2
+                - run: npm install
+                - run: npm test

+This workflow is named "CI" and it is triggered by push events.
+It consists of a single job called "test" that runs on an Ubuntu environment.

+The job has three steps:

+1. checking out the code

+2. Installing dependencies

+3. Running tests.

+Whenever code is pushed to the repository, the "CI" workflow will run and execute the steps in the "test" job.
+This can help ensure that the code is always tested and working properly.

 Here is an example of a GitHub Action that deploys a static website to GitHub Pages: